By Agha Iqrar Haroon

 CPEC is called “Game Changer” by Pakistan and Chinese governments.
 Ruling Party Pakistan Muslim League (PML-N) in Pakistan considers the project the biggest achievement of the government and will go to get vote from people in 2018 elections by selling this project politically.
 This project will boost economy of Pakistan manifold and will gear industrial revolution within Pakistan.

-The Indian and Western Look towards CPEC:
+Indian and Western viewpoint about CPEC:

-The International Monitory Fund (IMPF) has also warned that CPEC could add to Pakistan’s medium- and long-term risks, predicting that the country’s gross external financing needs would rise to $15.1 billion in 2018-2019 from $11.4 billion in the current financial year.
+The International Monitory Fund (IMF) has also warned that CPEC could add to Pakistan’s medium- and long-term risks, predicting that the country’s gross external financing needs would rise to $15.1 billion in 2018-2019 from $11.4 billion in the current financial year.

 United States is looking at the CPEC as an early sign of the beginning of the end of its global hegemony on the economic front.
 Japan is worried that with the completion of CPEC any competitive edge that it currently has in world markets over China would simply disappear as while the physical distance between China and its markets would shorten by as much as 9,000km, its cost of producing exportable surpluses would as a consequence come down steeply.